Cluster Map

 - The bigger the workload, the more data has been transmitted

-- When there are more than 10 workloads in a non-selected namespace, they are aggregated in a single icon, with the count of aggregated workloads
+- When there are more than 10 workloads in a non-selected namespace, they are aggregated in a single namespace icon, with the count of aggregated workloads

 - Special icons are used: